-Pipe Maker Q+A with Clark Layton of Sloth Pipes
+Pipe Maker Q+A with Russ Cook of Russ Cook Pipes

-How well do you know Clark?
+How well do you know Russ?
 What follows is an funny, honest, and insightful interview.

 I hope you enjoy it.